SuperbWebDeveloper11/abcde-method/README.md

 ### `Here how users will use the app`

-- when the page load, you will see previously created goals
+- when the page load, you will see previously created tasks
-- fill the input fields (test, date and priority) to create a goal
+- fill the input fields (test, date and priority) to create a task
-- click on delete button to delete goal
+- click on delete button to delete task
 - when you finish a task double click
 - unfinished tasks will be displayed with bold font